cr0hn/UnderFucking/README.md

 # How to run it?

-You need to be installed Django in your system.
-Them, to run the test web site, you must type in your shell:
+You DON'T need to be installed Django in your system, it's included in thirdparty_libs.

+To run UnderFucking, you must type in your shell:

-python manager.py runserver
+python underfucking.py

 Now you can connect to the web writting in your browser: